 Neighbourhood plans must be in general conformity with the strategic policies of the adopted development plan for the local area.

 The District Council recently invited comments on the submission version of Sandridge Neighbourhood Plan in accordance with Regulation 16 of the Neighbourhood Plan (General) Regulations 2012.
-This consultation has now closed and the plan will be submitted for Examination shortly.
+This consultation has now closed.
 Further information can be found through the link below;

 Made Neighbourhood Plans

 Following a ‘YES’ vote at referendum on 7 February 2019, the Harpenden Neighbourhood Plan was made at Full Council on 20 February 2019.
 The Harpenden Neighbourhood Plan now forms part of the Development Plan for St Albans City and District Council.